 Our Situation - VA elected officials vote to support collective bargaining

 Big news!
 Governor Northam approved a historic bill overturning the state’s blanket ban on public sector collective bargaining, but inserted an unnecessary amendment delaying its implementation for a year.
 The bill will allow school boards and local governments to engage in collective bargaining with their employees.
-The bill is on its way to the Governor for his signature.
-This is a historic step forward for educators and other public service workers in Virginia.
+The governor’s action may delay that outcome, but it will not stop our progress toward equity and fairness.
+Read our full statement here.
 In Fairfax County, the School Board and Board of Supervisors have announced their support for collective bargaining too.

 Virginia has been one of only three states in the country that explicitly bans public service workers like teachers, firefighters, and nurses from the right to negotiate for fair wages and safe working conditions.
 With the passage of this bill, educators in Fairfax County will be able to now engage in collective bargaining if the locality agrees.

 What is Collective Bargaining?

 Collective Bargaining is the process in which workers and employers sit at the negotiating table to come up with a collective bargaining agreement ("CBA"), a contract that is agreed upon by both sides and covers all workers in the specified bargaining unit(s).
 What this means is that we will have a union election to make FCFT the exclusive bargaining representative for educational employees in Fairfax County.
 Through our union, we’ll be able to negotiate a contract with our employer to determine our terms of employment, which could include pay, benefits, hours, leave, job health and safety policies, ways to balance work and family, planning time, class sizes and more.
 This will be a game changer for our union and will be a way to solve workplace problems.

 What this means?